A method of an on-demand beamsplitter for trapped-ion quantum computers: Method

-As we show in \ref{subsec:simplification_FC}, the above procedure is equivalent to a beamsplitter sandwiched by the additional phase-shift gates.
-Because the phase-shift gate can be implemented by sequentially applying $\FC$ and $i\FC$ as shown in Eq. \eqref{eq:PS_equals_iFCandFC}, we can cancel the additional phase shift if needed by applying the phase-shift gates before and after the on-demand beamsplitter.
+As we show in section \ref{subsec:simplification_FC}, the above procedure is equivalent to a beamsplitter sandwiched by additional phase-shift gates.
+Because the phase-shift gate can be implemented by sequentially applying $\FC$ and $i\FC$ as shown in equation \eqref{eq:PS_equals_iFCandFC}, we can cancel the additional phase shift if needed by applying phase-shift gates before and after the on-demand beamsplitter.

+For $\nMode>2$, we need to increase the number of the memory and the gate frequencies.
+If $M$ memory frequencies and $M-1$ gate frequencies are available, each mode can be trapped at different frequency and the on-demand beamsplitter can be applied to the nearest-neighbor (NN) modes.
+However, such an assumption becomes unrealistic for large $\nMode$ because the trap frequency generated by the surface electrode trap is generally about a few MHz while each frequency needs to be separated by a few hundreds of kHz to avoid phonon hopping.
+Therefore, we consider limited number of frequencies while keep the distance between resonant modes as large as possible.